ARM-software/arm-trusted-firmware/docs/plat/marvell/armada/build.rst

 - PARTNUM

-        For Armada37x0 only, the boot partition number, default is 0.
+        The boot partition number, default is 0.

         To boot from eMMC, the value should be aligned with the parameter in U-Boot with name of ``CONFIG_SYS_MMC_ENV_PART``, whose value by default is